-Check Point's VSX (Virtual System Extension) is a security and VPN solution, designed to meet the demands of large-scale environments.
-Based on the proven security of Check Point Security Gateway, VSX provides comprehensive protection for multiple networks or VLANs within complex infrastructures.
+Check Point's Security Gateway is a security and VPN solution, designed to meet the demands of large-scale environments.
+Security Gateway provides comprehensive protection for multiple networks or VLANs within complex infrastructures.
 It securely connects them to shared resources such as the Internet and/or a DMZ, and allows them to safely interact with each other.
-VSX is supported by IPSTM Services, which provide up-to-date preemptive security.
+Security Gateway is supported by IPSTM Services, which provide up-to-date preemptive security.